techstackmedia/software-engineering-series/README.md

 End repeat
 ```

-The code in JavaScript would look like:
+The code in JavaScript would look like this:

 ```js
 for (let i = 1; i <= 20; i++) {